What is Kanban? Methods, types, & benefits

 The other benefits of the Kanban board include –

-1. Smooth flow of project – WIth workflow visualization, team members will be able to identify potential bottlenecks early and rectify them on time.
-This helps in maintaining a steady, smooth flow of work.
+1. Smooth flow of project – With workflow visualization, team members will be able to identify potential bottlenecks early and rectify them on time.
+Consequently, this helps in maintaining a steady, smooth flow of work.

 1. Eliminate waste of time – With a transparent workflow process, team members are able to prioritize tasks.
-This helps in focussing on important tasks and avoiding duplicity or task repetition.
+Consequently, this helps in focusing on important tasks and avoiding duplicity or task repetition.

 1. Increased productivity – With continuous flow, team members are aware of the next task.
 So, instead of them waiting for you to assign the next task, they can pull out the next topmost card and continue working.

 1. Increased efficiency – Transparency enables team members to have a mutual understanding for evenly distributing the workload among themselves.
-They ensure minimal delays and timely completion of tasks.
+As a result, they ensure minimal delays and timely completion of tasks.

 1. Better focus – When you set WIP you can limit the number of tasks in a particular column.
 This means your team will have their complete focus on specific tasks and can take up new tasks only after completing previous tasks.
 Better focus also helps in minimizing errors in the project.